-CHICAGO PERSONAL INJURY LAWYER
+CHICAGO PERSONAL INJURY ATTORNEY

 Personal injury law is a broad field of legal practice, encompassing auto and truck accidents, bicycle and pedestrian accidents, medical malpractice cases, and premises liability claims.
 In a personal injury case, a victim claims that his or her injuries and/or losses are the result of another person’s negligence or recklessness.